lsst/rtn-105/index.md

 However, while it is technically possible (and may even be easy) to add to the capabilities of the Rubin Science Platform in this way, there is a tension between the benefits of such additions and:

-* increasing the operational burden on the Data Services division
+* increasing the operational burden on the Data Services group
 * increasing user support burden on the Community Science Team
 * maintaining a high level of user experience
 * additional impact on available resources